fdeblasio/pokeemerald-expansion/notes.md

     - Lucario Z:
         - Could revert regular Mega stats back to be Physical since Z is Special
             - Maybe wait to see how Zs are handled in main games
-    - Mega Malamar:
-        - Take some SpA and give to Atk?
     - Zygarde:
         - Make attacking stats more consistent?
             - Regular forms have more Atk, but Mega has 146 more SpA